kumay/CC_workshop_basic/2_connector_workshop.md

 ## Connector

 ### Datagen connector
-config goes here
+see instruction

 ### Postgres source connector
-config see instruction
+see instruction

 ### Postgres sink connector
-config see instruction
+see instruction